-Unfortunately, the custody process can be draining on our clients, the opposing party, as well as the minor children.
-Generally, the children benefit substantially if the parents can set their harsh feelings aside and encourage open communication with one another when discussing custody matters.
+Unfortunately, the custody process can be draining on our clients, the opposing party, and the children involved.
+Generally, children benefit substantially when parents set their harsh feelings aside and maintain open communication with one another when discussing custody matters.

-Contact us to schedule a free consultation if you need a custody order or a modification of an existing custody order.
+If you need a custody order or a modification of an existing custody order, contact us to schedule a free consultation.